abarr/blog/posts/2020/11-04-website-and-blog-5-dolllars-a-month-p1.md

 You should now be able to navigate to your domain in the browser and see you domain is always running under `ssl`.

-In <span class="text-indigo-600">[Part 2](https://andrewbarr.io/posts/website-and-blog-5-dolllars-a-month-p2)</span> we will build a simple `Phoenix` aplication and deploy it to the server.
+In [Part 2](https://andrewbarr.io/posts/website-and-blog-5-dolllars-a-month-p2) we will build a simple `Phoenix` aplication and deploy it to the server.

 <p>&nbsp;</p>
 <p>&nbsp;</p>